Other Nursing & Nursing Assistants

 Skills for Other Practical Nursing, Vocational Nursing and Nursing Assistants Majors

-other practical nursing, vocational nursing and nursing assistants majors are found most commonly in careers in which the following skills are important:
+A major in other practical nursing, vocational nursing and nursing assistants prepares you for careers in which the following skill-sets are crucial:

 - Service Orientation - Actively looking for ways to help people.